Fog robotics

 Fog robotics can be defined as an architecture which consists of storage, networking functions, control with fog computing closer to robots.

 Concept

 Fog robotics mainly consists of a fog robot server and the cloud.
 It acts as a companion to cloud by shoving the data near to the user with the help of a local server.
 Moreover, these servers are adaptable, consists of processing power for computation, network capability, and secured by sharing the outcomes to other robots for advanced performance with the lowest possible latency.

 As cloud robotics is facing issues such as bandwidth limitations, latency issues, quality of service, privacy and security - Fog robotics can be seen as a viable option for the future robotic systems.
 It is also considered as distributed robot systems of the next generation because robots require much brain power for processing billions of computations while performing its task.
 For instance, fog robotics can play an essential role in helping a robot to grasp spray bottle.

+History

+Chand Gudi first coined the term "Fog Robotics" during the European Space Agency Competition and IEEE/RSJ International Conference on Intelligent Robots and Systems in 2017, pioneering a new concept in the field.